Gain the writing and reporting skills necessary for success as a journalist in the digital age.

-Through the graduate degree in journalism you gain:
+Through the graduate degree in the field of journalism you:

-- Mastery of the latest reporting, writing, and technical skills for traditional and digital mediums.
+- Master the latest reporting, writing, and technical skills for traditional and digital mediums.

-- Greater confidence surrounding multimedia communication, identifying and pitching stories, and connecting with editors.
+- Build greater confidence surrounding multimedia communication, identifying and pitching stories, and connecting with editors.

-- Techniques for conducting incisive interviews, gathering salient information, and writing with clarity, style, and impact.
+- Learn techniques for conducting incisive interviews, gathering salient information, and writing with clarity, style, and impact.

-- Deeper understanding in focused topic areas, such as international security, nonprofit management, legal studies, and environmental policy.
+- Develop deeper understanding in focused topic areas, such as international security, nonprofit management, legal studies, and environmental policy.

-- Knowledge of the legal requirements and ethical responsibilities in journalism.
+- Build knowledge of the legal requirements and ethical responsibilities in journalism.